QUICK ANSWER

 Local lane What to learn early Where new agents often start

-First-time and Miami commuter buyers Financing, inspections, appraisals, commute tradeoffs, affordability, buyer education Open houses and sphere leads
+First-time and Miami commuter buyers Financing, inspections, appraisals, Turnpike and US-1 commute tradeoffs, affordability, buyer education Open houses and sphere leads

-New construction Builder process, CDD and HOA vocabulary, inspection timing, community comparison, warranty questions Builder inventory tours and buyer consult practice
+New construction (Keys Gate, Silver Palm, Oasis, Cutler Bay edge) Builder process, post-Andrew Florida Building Code expectations, HOA, CDD vocabulary, inspection timing, warranty Builder inventory tours and buyer consults

-Florida City and Keys gateway Commute, tourism-adjacent demand, affordability, local comparison, investor interest Open houses and broker-reviewed analysis
+Florida City and Keys gateway Last mainland US-1 town, commute to Marathon and Key West, tourism-adjacent demand, affordability Open houses and broker-reviewed analysis

-Bilingual local sphere Relationship building, clear written follow-up, translation boundaries, document accuracy Sphere and referral systems
+Multilingual local sphere Spanish and Haitian Creole follow-up, translation boundaries, document accuracy Sphere and referral systems

 Investor and rental clients Expense discipline, rental rules, property-management boundaries, insurance, repairs, cap rate basics Broker-reviewed math and documents